Berlin, CT (BER)

 - Track Ownership: Amtrak

 Berlin’s new brick passenger station was officially dedicated in October 2018, although portions of it opened the previous June.
-It is one of a handful of new station buildings constructed as part of the New Haven-Hartford-Springfield (NHHS) Rail Project.
-The rail program is a partnership between the state of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
-This multi-year effort is aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along the Amtrak Springfield Line.
-Commuter service is expected to launch in spring 2018.
-This 62-mile corridor is also considered essential to future plans for high-speed rail service in greater New England.
+It is one of a handful of new station buildings constructed as part of the New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the state of Connecticut, Amtrak and the Federal Railroad Administration (FRA), as well as the states of Massachusetts and Vermont.
+This multi-year effort has aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along the New Haven-Springfield rail line.
+Construction on the new facility, designed by Michael Baker Engineering, began in December 2014, and it cost approximately $21 million.

-Prior to the opening of the current station, Amtrak customers used an historic 1900 red brick depot, which stood near the new facility, until early 2016 when it was closed for rehabilitation under the NHHS Project.
-Unfortunately, the depot was severely damaged by fire in December 2016, and the remaining portions of the building were demolished early the next year.
+Prior to the opening of the current station, Amtrak customers used an historic 1900 red brick depot that stood nearby.
+It closed in early 2016 for rehabilitation under the NHHS Rail Project, but unfortunately it caught fire and was severely damaged in December of that year.
+The remaining portions of the building were demolished early in 2017.

 The old Berlin station was one in a long line of depots to stand in the general vicinity, and it was commissioned by the New York, New Haven, and Hartford Railroad, more commonly referred to as the “New Haven.”
 Composed of red brick laid in common bond, it resembled other period depots built by the railroad throughout New England.
 By using a similar design, the company would have saved money on design fees.